lcarlso2/task-manager/README.md

 Authentication and authorization are out of scope to keep the focus on API design, validation, and frontend/backend interaction.
 Styling is intentionally minimal to emphasize behavior and architecture.

 PUT is used for updates instead of PATCH for simplicity and clarity.
-The todo update surface is small and stable (primarily title and completion state), and PUT allows the client to send a complete, explicit representation of a todo without introducing partial-update semantics or merge ambiguity.
-For larger or more frequently changing resources, PATCH would be more appropriate.
+The todo update surface is small and stable, and PUT allows the client to send a complete representation without introducing partial-update semantics.
+For larger or more dynamic resources, PATCH would be more appropriate.

 Completed todos are treated as immutable only at the UI level.
 The API does not currently block updates or deletes for completed todos.
 This is a deliberate trade-off to keep backend rules simple while still demonstrating UX-level safeguards.
-In a production system, this rule would likely be enforced at the API level or replaced with an archival workflow and explicit state transitions.
+In a production system, this rule would likely be enforced at the API level or replaced with an archival workflow.

-For simplicity, sorting is modeled as a single enum representing supported user-facing sort options.
-If additional sort combinations were needed, this could evolve into separate SortField and SortDirection parameters.
+Sorting is modeled as a single enum representing supported user-facing sort options.
+If additional sort combinations were needed, this could evolve into separate sort field and direction parameters.

 ---

 ## What I’d Do Next

-Improve accessibility and keyboard navigation by adding ARIA attributes for all inputs, focus management, and keyboard shortcuts for editing and saving todos.
-Add frontend tests for critical user flows such as creating, editing, completing/uncompleting, deleting, and paginating todos, with particular focus on validating cache behavior and error recovery.
-Replace browser confirm dialogs with inline confirmations or toasts to improve perceived polish and avoid blocking UI flows.
-Sync pagination, filter, and sort state to the URL to enable refresh-safe navigation, deep linking, and shareable views as the app scales.
-Introduce authentication and per-user todo ownership to add realistic data boundaries, enable meaningful authorization rules, and support API-level enforcement of ownership and immutability.
-Finally, harden API invariants by moving certain UX rules (such as completed todo immutability) into the API once business rules become non-negotiable, ensuring consistency across clients and preventing rule bypassing.
+Improve accessibility and keyboard navigation by adding ARIA attributes, focus management, and keyboard shortcuts.
+Expand frontend test coverage for pagination, filtering, and error recovery flows.
+Replace browser confirm dialogs with inline confirmations or toasts.
+Sync pagination, filter, and sort state to the URL to support deep linking and refresh-safe navigation.
+Introduce authentication and per-user todo ownership to enforce realistic data boundaries.
+Finally, move certain UX rules, such as completed todo immutability, into the API once business constraints become non-negotiable.

 ---

 ## Summary

-This project is intentionally small but structured like a production MVP, with clean backend boundaries, predictable frontend data flow, clear UX states, and explicit, documented trade-offs.
-The goal was to build something maintainable and easy to extend, not to maximize feature count.
+This project is intentionally small but structured like a production MVP, with clean backend boundaries, predictable frontend data flow, layered testing at the service, integration, component, and end-to-end levels, and explicit trade-offs.
+The goal was to build something maintainable and easy to extend rather than to maximize feature count.